The River of Three Junks

 The River of Three Junks (French: La rivière des trois jonques) is a 1957 French thriller film directed by André Pergament and starring Dominique Wilms, Lise Bourdin and Jean Gaven.
-It is set in Vietnam.
-It was remade in 1965 under the tile Red Dragon.
+Based on the 1952 novel Les Gentlemen de Hong Kong by Georges Godefroy, the novel was reissued in 1956 as La Rivière des trois jonques.
+The film is set in Saigon.
+It was remade in 1965 under the title Red Dragon returning to Hong Kong.

 The film's sets were designed by the art director Daniel Guéret.